“IS HAND PUMP WATER SAFE TO DRINK?”

 “Will you give me a lower price that your dealer in ________ ?”

 Our resellers reach market segments that we don’t, and so perform a valuable service for us.
 One concern of resellers in any business sector is that they work to find and educate prospective customers, only to have the manufacturer undercut them and take away some of those deals.
 Because of our commitment to our resellers, we will not discount below their retail price.

-“I’d like to cut my own PVC piping.”
+“CAN I cut my own PVC piping?”